Freelance-Websites/sharp-studio/src/content/brokers-and-realtors/services/showcase.md

   interactiveExperiencesEnabled: true
   interactiveExperiencesTitle: Interactive Experiences
   interactiveExperiencesText: The 3D experiences that we offer at Sharp Studio Visuals manage to go beyond the screen and bring buildings, houses, or the departments of your commercial portfolio to reality.
 We use the latest technology at the service of total immersion in space.
   interactiveExperiencesLinkText: Want to meet us?
-Come and visit us in our offices in Aventura, FL! or just <a href="https://wa.me/13054693227" target="_blank" rel="noopener noreferrer" class="decoration-1 underline underline-offset-4 md:underline-offset-8 hover:no-underline">message us</a> to know about pricing.
+Come and visit us in our offices in Aventura, FL! or just [message us](https://wa.me/13054693227) to know about pricing.
   interactiveExperiencesSlider:
     - image: /images/brokers-and-realtors/services/interactive-experiences-slider-1.mp4
       title: Sens Palermo Green